About

 Hi I’m Dr. Elsa Lau (she/they), a licensed Clinical Psychologist (NYS 025058).

-Are you navigating life transitions that impact your sense of identity, relationships, health, or spirituality (meaning, purpose, and connection)?
-Does anxiety seem to keep you from living an intimate and fulfilling life?
-Exploring these experiences in a safe space can reveal the powerful desires and possibilities within difficult chapters of life.
+Are you navigating life transitions that influence your identity(s), relationships, health, or spirituality (sense of meaning, purpose, and connection)?
+Does anxiety or depression seem to keep you from living an intimate and fulfilling life?
+Are you open to holistic assessment to better understand how neurotype and neurodivergence may shape your mental health?
+Exploring your experiences in a safe space can reveal the powerful desires and possibilities within different chapters of life.

-A note on Positionality: being genderfluid, queer, neurodivergent (2e/3e), and first generation Asian-American means that I may have shared lived experiences and affinity with the complex realities you’re navigating.
-At the same time, I hold privileged identities including being able-bodied, slender, highly educated, middle class, and spiritually safe in most spaces.
+A note on Positionality: being genderfluid, queer, neurodivergent (gifted 3e), and first generation Asian-American means that I may have shared lived-experience and affinity with the complex realities you’re navigating.
+At the same time, I hold privileged identities including being able-bodied, highly educated, middle class, and spiritually safe in most spaces.
 I strive to leverage my areas of privilege and also continue learning about worlds and realities I have limited personal experience of.
 I always welcome (and seek) feedback in order to do better.

-Outside of work, you'll often find me exploring nature-based practices and play, and generally human-ing and learning about life with my wife and two wonderfully mischievous cats.
+Outside of work, you'll often find me exploring nature-based practices and play, and generally human-ing and learning about life with my wife and mischievous kids (a 12-toed cat and a german shepherd).

-Let’s journey together on the path to a spiritually-integrative psychology (newsletter).
+Let’s journey together on the path to a meaning-centered psychology (newsletter).

-I work on the ancestral land of the Munsee Lenape and support the Manna-hatta fund, an intertribal organization for indigenous sovereignty, cultural revitalization, and wellness services.
+I work on the ancestral land of the Munsee Lenape and support the Manna-hatta fund, an intertribal organization for indigenous sovereignty, cultural revitalization, and wellness services now overseen by American Indian Community House.

 Education